JuliaPOMDP/SARSOP.jl/README.md

 It works with the [POMDPS.jl](https://github.com/JuliaPOMDP/POMDPs.jl) interface.
 A module for writing POMDPX files is provided through the [POMDPXFile.jl](https://github.com/JuliaPOMDP/POMDPXFile.jl) package, and is a dependency for SARSOP.jl.

+For a pure Julia implementation that avoids the pomdpx file bottleneck, see [NativeSARSOP](https://github.com/JuliaPOMDP/NativeSARSOP.jl).

 ## Installation

 It is recommended that you have [POMDPs.jl](https://github.com/JuliaPOMDP/POMDPs.jl) installed.
 To install SARSOP and its Julia wrapper run the following command: